Mutual Funds

 Inflation hedge: Gold is often seen as a safe investment during inflationary periods, helping you preserve purchasing power.

 Low cost of acquisition: Buying physical gold involves various additional fees in addition to the actual cost of gold.
-These can include making charges on jewellery, GST, custom duty, etc. These charges do not apply to Gold funds.
+These can include making charges on jewellery, GST, customs duty, etc. These charges do not apply to gold funds.
 The only extra cost you need to incur is the expense ratio of the fund.
 This brings down the investment cost as compared to physical gold.

 Below are the different methods in which you can invest in gold in India:

-Buying physical gold (jewelry, gold coin, gold bar, gold biscuit, etc.)
+Buying physical gold (jewelry, gold coins, gold bars, gold biscuits, etc.)

 Investing in gold ETFs through a Demat account